Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector-onprem.md

       > [ ![Image showing the settings section on the authentication page.](media/enterprise-web-connector/connectors-enterpriseweb-authentication.png) ](media/enterprise-web-connector/connectors-enterpriseweb-authentication.png#lightbox)

       > [!NOTE]
-      > It is not required to have the above-specified route for Redirect URI on your website.
-Only if you use the user token sent by Azure in your website for authentication you will need to have the route.
+      > It isn't required to have the above-specified route for Redirect URI on your website.
+Only if you use the user token sent by Azure in your website for authentication you'll need to have the route.

     * View of the client ID on the **Essentials** section: